code-with-bellsoft/raffle/README.md

 If not, the name is removed from the list, which gets shuffled again to choose another name.

 There's an option of masking emails: in this case, only the part before the at sign will be displayed on the screen.

 Example:
 john.doe*****

 ## Building

-This project assumes you are using a graalvm JDK.
+This project assumes you are using a Graalvm JDK.
 Such a JDK can be downloaded via http://www.graalvm.org/ or via SDK man (https://www.sdkman.io)

     sdk install java 24.0.1-graalce